 You’ve probably read about countless intermittent fasting success stories.
 You’ve done your research, tried things out, and still aren’t convinced?

-That’s why this article sets up rules for intermittent fasting that get to the heart of all the essential basic principles.
+This article sets up rules for intermittent fasting that get to the heart of all the essential basic principles.
 If you don’t know this basic information, you will find yourself disappointed over and over again.

 In addition, people need clear rules that they can always keep in mind to bring the necessary continuity into their daily lives.